sebtiburzio/PAC_model_matlab/README.md

 # PAC_model_matlab

-This repository contains Matlab code relating to my MSc Robotics [thesis](https://repository.tudelft.nl/islandora/object/uuid%3A7f543ce2-b7a5-456c-ab7b-81171c353de2?collection=education) on manipulation of deformable linear objects using Affine Curvature modelling.[^1]
+This repository contains Matlab code relating to my MSc Robotics [thesis](https://repository.tudelft.nl/islandora/object/uuid%3A7f543ce2-b7a5-456c-ab7b-81171c353de2?collection=education) on manipulation of deformable linear objects using Affine Curvature modelling, subsequently developed into [this paper](https://arxiv.org/abs/2402.16114).

 See [here](https://github.com/sebtiburzio/floating_PAC_model) for the code dealing with processing the data recorded in the experiments as well as a less developed Python implementation of the model using Sympy.